ceridwenreed/Football-Match-Outcome-Prediction/README.md

 Use the chosen model to predict the outcome of the matches from the To_Predict dataset.

 ## Conclusion

+- The accuracy of the football match outcome predictor was found to be better than random choice.

 - To achieve over 50% accuracy, we performed Binary Classification using `Home_Win` as the prediction label.